Healthy Gluten Free Vegan Ginger Tofu is one of my go-to dishes. Quick, easy, substantial, delicious and nutritious. Why the heck not???

 I love tofu!
-I hold off eating too much tofu so when I eat it I make sure it is good.
-This Healthy, Gluten Free, Vegan, Ginger Tofu recipe is super easy and super quick – and of course super healthy.
+I could eat it everyday – I don’t – but when I do eat it I make sure it is good.
+This Healthy, Gluten-Free, Vegan Ginger Tofu recipe is super easy and super quick – and of course super healthy.
 Serve with Perfect Plain Rice or gluten free, vegan buckwheat noodles.

 A word on tofu.
 If you live anywhere near an oriental supermarket buy your tofu there.
 The tofu sold in supermarkets – almost exclusively just one brand and type – is pretty hideous.
 It has a weird taste and texture.
 It is not nice.
 The massive variety of tofu in oriental supermarkets is well worth making an effort to visit.
 You will notice the difference in taste, texture, freshness and price!